kalexmills/bidirectional-bfs/README.md

 You can see that the search visits only about half of the graph's nodes, which is the reason to use bidirectional search.

-##### And what about bigger graphs?
+#### What about bigger graphs?

 The largest graph in the DIMACs dataset contains 23 million nodes.
 Serialized, the file weighs in at 13 GB.
-My highly anecdotal and not-at-all scientific method of randomly typing in numbers (I did it twice!) yields search times around 13 seconds, which only visit less than 1% of the nodes in the graph.
-If I become interested again I might try something more scientific.
-The vast majority of that time is spent copying the graph in memory (the present implementation deletes visited nodes from the graph).
+My highly anecdotal and not-at-all scientific method of randomly typing in numbers (I did it more than twice!) yields search times well under 100 milliseconds.